chrisfeller/League_Strength_App/readme.md

 <br>
 <br>

 A second example below, compares the NBA to the NBA Playoffs.
-While the two are quite similar, we do see that the center of the NBA Playoff (red) distribution is just to the right of the NBA distribution (blue) suggesting that on average the NBA Playoffs are stronger than the regular season.
+While the two are quite similar, we do see that the center of the NBA Playoff (Red) distribution is just to the right of the NBA regular season distribution (Blue) suggesting that on average the NBA Playoffs are stronger than the regular season.

 ![NBA vs. NBA Playoffs](output/plots/NBA_vs_Playoffs.png)

 <br>
 The following table shows the full rank-ordered strength of each league in the data.
-Up to now we've show that the NBA is stronger than the CBA and the playoffs are stronger than the regular season.
+Up to now we've shown that the NBA is stronger than the CBA and the playoffs are stronger than the regular season.
 We're now able to see the magnitude of those differences.
-By looking at the `PREDICTION` column in the following table, we see that both the NBA and NBA Playoffs are significantly stronger leagues than the third-strongest, Euroleague.
-While the top of this table aligns with analyses done by others (see references), this ranking has the Adriatic and VTB United Leagues ranked slightly lower.
-Alternatively, the Mexican league shows up much higher in the ranking than was expected.
+By looking at the prediction column in the following table, we see that both the NBA and NBA Playoffs are significantly stronger leagues than the third-strongest, Euroleague.
+While the top of this table aligns with analyses done by others (see references), this ranking has the Adriatic and VTB United leagues ranked slightly lower.
+Alternatively, the Mexican league shows up much higher in the rankings than was expected.

 <br>
 <br>